pjincz/nginx-cgi/README.md

 the separator is mandatory.
 Missing of separator will causes an 500 error.

 All lines in header section will be parsed as normal http response header line.
 And then passed to the client side.
-There's one sepcial header `Status`, it will be passed in response status line.
+There's one special header `Status`, it will be passed in response status line.
 If `cgi_strict` is on, nginx-cgi will check all cgi output headers, and 500 error will be responsed if invalid header found.
 Otherwise, invalid headers will be forwarded to client side too.
 It's fully